TheRenegadeCoder/sample-programs-website/docs/projects/game-of-life/python/index.md

 {% endraw %}

-Game Of Life in Python was written by:
+[Game Of Life](https://sampleprograms.io/projects/game-of-life) in [Python](https://sampleprograms.io/languages/python) was written by:

+- Jeremy Grifski
 - Maximillian Naza

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2020 22:17:17.
 The solution was first committed on Jun 29 2018 17:05:49.
 As a result, documentation below may be outdated.